 It seems to be a modern rite of spring for those of us lucky enough to have snowdrops in our gardens, to take pictures of the lovely things to share online.
 My snowdrops are not as showy as some, but they are sweet.
+[Update: I learned from a commenter that these are not true snowdrops!]

 I don’t enjoy them enough.
 They start blooming in January — I see them from afar out the kitchen window, just little white spots on the landscape, inconveniently located under the manzanita.
 Sometimes I delay venturing out into the weather to stoop down close, until the first blooms are starting to fade.